The mirror

 Choice

 Some days the chameleon would still hesitate and some days, he would still default to “Whatever you want.”
-But now, he knew something important, he had preferences and little by little, choice by choice, he was learning how to use them.
+But now, he knew something important, he had wants and little by little, choice by choice, he was learning how to tailor towards them.

 The chameleon never truly forgets its colours but sometimes, it needs something new to remind it of what it’s capable of.